staslebedenko/msugodua-global-ai-workshop/README.md

 print("Data extracted in: ./model")
 ```

-and also create auxilary file to download dataset that our model don't know
+Create auxilary file to download dataset that our model don't know
 ```
 code test-dataset-download.py
 ```